 Prlja is an artist whose work deals with the complex situations of inequality and injustice in societies, ranging from political to economic issues.
 Using different media, her projects are multi-layered, site or condition-specific.
-She works mainly in installation, video installation, live art, public art projects.
+She works mainly in installation, video installation, live art and public art.

-Prlja’s main aim is to affect society in the most direct of ways; it challenges critical discourse around issues of current politics, nationalism, transition of ex-socialist countries, human rights, migration, etc., at the same time, her work maintains a conceptual and aesthetic authenticity.
-Prlja’s work adopts a site’s context specific quality or certain kind of social conditions, which may vary from project to project in the choice of media deemed most appropriate.
+Prlja’s main aim is to affect society in the most direct of ways; her work challenges critical discourse around issues of current politics, nationalism, human rights, migration, the transition of ex-socialist countries, etc. At the same time, her work maintains a conceptual and aesthetic authenticity.
+Prlja’s work adopts a site or context-specific quality, invariably engaging with certain kinds of social conditions, while it may vary in the choice of media from project to project.

 Nada Prlja was born in Sarajevo and lived in Skopje between 1981 and 1998, when she moved to London.
 Between 2013-2017, she lived again in Skopje, now she lives between Copenhagen and Skopje.
 Prlja gained an MPhil Master of Philosophy of Arts Diploma at the Royal College of Art, London in 2002, with a practice-based research thesis entitled ‘‘Blurring the Boundaries between the Artist and the Viewer, as Conditioned by the Changing Concept of Art Space’.
 She had previously graduated from the Academy of Fine Arts in Skopje (1997) and from the National High School of Fine Art in Skopje, Macedonia.
 (1989).